markets/markets.github.io/_posts/2013-08-02-rails-notifications.md

 ### Final words

-There are some professional and well known tools to monitor our applications in production environment, like [RPM New Relic](https://newrelic.com), [Librato Metrics](https://metrics.librato.com/), [Riemann](https://riemann.io/).
-Totally Right, full solutions and very liked, but this API helps us to build for example: a custom case study, a custom logging, a self-made usage statistics, alerting, etc. Cool!
+There are some professional and well known tools to monitor our applications in production environments, like [RPM New Relic](https://newrelic.com), [Librato Metrics](https://metrics.librato.com/), [Riemann](https://riemann.io/).
+Totally right, full solutions with lots of options, but this API helps us to build for example: a custom case study, a custom logging, a self-made usage statistics, alerting, etc. Cool!

-Be sure to check out the official [documentation](http://api.rubyonrails.org/classes/ActiveSupport/Notifications.html) for further information.
+Be sure to check out the official [documentation](https://api.rubyonrails.org/classes/ActiveSupport/Notifications.html) for further information.